carlbodin/cmon/README.md

 # CPU Monitor

 A lightweight command line hardware monitor, developed on Windows in C++ for Windows 11.
-Uses 10 MB of RAM and has a tiny CPU footprint.
+Uses 4.2 MB of RAM (+33 MB for the terminal window) and has a negligable CPU footprint.

 ```plaintext
 |         CPU          |         Memory        |          Swap          |